pingcap/tidb-tools/generate_binlog_position/README.md

-## gen_meta
+## Generate_binlog_position

-gen_meta is a tool to generate fake drainer savepoint file.
+generate_binlog_position is a tool to generate fake drainer savepoint file.

 ## How to use

 ```
-Usage of gen_meta:
+Usage of generate_binlog_position:
   --pd-urls string
 	a comma separated list of PD endpoints
   --data-dir string